-In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date", the University reported deferred outflows related to pensions, in the amount of \$1.5 million, at June 30, 2018.
-This is a decrease of \$1.5 million from the deferred outflows related to pensions of \$3.0 million at June 30, 2017.
-During fiscal year 2018, these deferred outflows represent the University's proportionate share of the difference between expected and actual experience, the change in proportion and difference between employer contributions and proportionate share of contributions, changes in assumptions, and employer contributions made by the University during fiscal year 2018 (after the measurement date of June 30, 2017) to the pension plan.
+In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date", the University reported deferred outflows related to pensions, in the amount of \$1.1 million, at June 30, 2019.
+This is a decrease of \$.4 million from the deferred outflows related to pensions of \$1.5 million at June 30, 2018.
+During fiscal year 2019, these deferred outflows represent the University's proportionate share of the difference between expected and actual experience, the change in proportion and difference between employer contributions, changes in assumptions, and employer contributions made by the University during fiscal year 2019 (after the measurement date of June 30, 2018) to the pension plan.

-The University adopted the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions", in fiscal year 2018.
-Accordingly, the University reported deferred outflows related to other postemployment benefits ("OPEB") in the amount of \$13.9 million, at June 30, 2018, representing employer contributions made by the University during fiscal year 2018 (after the measurement date of June 30, 2017) to a postemployment benefit plan - the West Virginia Postemployment Benefit Plan - which is administered by the West Virginia Public Employees Insurance Agency ("PEIA") and the West Virginia Retiree Health Benefit Trust Fund (the "RHBT").
+In accordance with the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions", the University reported deferred outflows related to other postemployment benefits ("OPEB") in the amount of \$20.9 million at June 30, 2019.
+This is an increase of \$7.1 million from the deferred outflows related to OPEB of \$13.9 million at June 30, 2018.
+These deferred outflows represent the change in proportion and the difference between employer contributions and proportionate share of contributions and employer contributions made by the University during fiscal year 2019 (after the measurement date of June 30, 2018) to a postemployment benefit plan - the West Virginia Postemployment Benefit Plan - which is administered by the West Virginia Public Employees Insurance Agency ("PEIA") and the West Virginia Retiree Health Benefit Trust Fund (the "RHBT").

-The University also reported deferred loss on refunding of \$12.4 million at June 30, 2018.
+The University also reported deferred loss on refunding of \$11.9 million at June 30, 2019.
 This represents the unamortized balance of a deferred loss on refunding related to the defeasance of the 2004 Bonds.
 The deferred loss on refunding is the difference between the reacquisition price and the net carrying amount of the refunded bonds and will be recognized as a component of interest expense over the remaining life of the refunded debt.
-The reduction in the amount from fiscal year 2017 to 2018 denotes the annual amount amortized to interest expense.
+The reduction in the amount from fiscal year 2018 to 2019 denotes the annual amount amortized to interest expense.

-At June 30, 2018, the University reported a deferred outflow of \$265,000 related to the acquisition of the Blanchette Rockefeller Neurosciences Institute ("BRNI").
-The reduction in this balance from fiscal year 2017 to 2018 represents the amount amortized to other operating expense during fiscal year 2018.
+At June 30, 2019, the University reported a deferred outflow of \$133,000 related to the acquisition of the Blanchette Rockefeller Neurosciences Institute ("BRNI").
+The reduction in this balance from fiscal year 2018 to 2019 represents the amount amortized to other operating expense during fiscal year 2019.

-Total liabilities for the year decreased by \$39.8 million (or 3.4%).
-This decrease in total liabilities was primarily due to decreases in debt service payable to the Commission, bonds payable, advances from federal government, leases payable, net OPEB liability and net pension liability.
-This decrease was partially offset by increases in accounts payable, accrued liabilities and notes payable.
+Total liabilities for the year decreased by \$23.6 million (or 2.1%).
+This decrease in total liabilities was primarily due to decreases in debt service payable to the Commission, bonds payable, net OPEB liability and net pension liability.
+This decrease was partially offset by increases in accounts payable and accrued liabilities.